ifa-ifa/Lunar-Tear/readme.md

  # Lunar Tear

 Loose File loader for Nier Replicant.
-Can load textures, lua scripts, and game tables.
+Can load textures, lua scripts, game tables and plugins.

 This repository also includes some mod development tools, documentation for the games internal types and functionality, and some misc scripts.

 For modding instructions see `modderinstructions.md`

-## Install and use
+## Install

+#### With SpecialK

 Place LunarTearLoader.dll in the game directory.
 You can use SpecialK to automatically load the dll by adding: